 Serving as the heart and brain behind the transformation, the automation CoE team provides the expertise and the mindset needed for automating the company’s workflow and maintaining high performance utilizing the most innovative practices.
 An automation center of excellence also acts as a firm automation evangelist, assisting with team onboarding, end-user experiences, and bringing organizational resistance down to zero.

-Sometimes, an automation center of excellence is preceded by a burnt-out IT team, disgruntled employees, and a massive automation project failure.
+Because of this, sometimes, an automation center of excellence is preceded by a burnt-out IT team, disgruntled employees, and a massive automation project failure.

 But it doesn't have to be this way.